B. Alan Wallace

-Bruce Alan Wallace (born 1950) is an American Buddhologist of Tibetan Buddhism and author.
+Bruce Alan Wallace (born 1950) is an American Buddhologist of Tibetan Buddhism.
 He has authored many texts in the field of contemplative science, most notably The Attention Revolution on the cultivation of Samatha, and Dreaming Yourself Awake on the lucid dreaming practice of dream yoga.
 Wallace's works include an English translation of the foremost Tibetan Buddhism text, the Bardo Thodol, by Padmasambhava.
 He has also been active in the dialogue between established Western science and Tibetan Buddhist psychology, including staunch critiques of materialistic philosophies of mind, while emphasizing the incorporation of introspection as a technique of academic inquiry.
 He is founder of the Santa Barbara Institute for Consciousness Studies.
 Alan Wallace is widely regarded as a preeminent meditation teacher and Buddhism scholar.

 Early life and education

 Wallace was born into a family of devout Christians.
 His father was a Baptist Theologian.
 At 13 he developed a passion for science, specifically in ecology, inspired by a science teacher.
 At 18 he matriculated at the University of California, San Diego.
 Wallace began his studies of the Tibetan language and Buddhism in 1970 at the University of Göttingen in Germany, continuing his studies in Dharamsala, India, where he was ordained as a Buddhist monk by the Dalai Lama in 1975.